-Step by Step Disposal Guide
+Step-by-Step Disposal Guide

 The biggest mistake people make is treating a gas grill as one item.
 In reality, it is a collection of different materials, and each one must be handled correctly.
 Following these steps will make grill disposal easier and safer.